XTsat/SteamTools-Guide/docs/en/document/Start/Supported Operating Systems.md

 [iOS]: https://support.apple.com/ios

 ## ⛔ Unsupported Operating System

 - Windows 8
   - [Due to Microsoft's official support for the product has ended](https://docs.microsoft.com/lifecycle/products/windows-8), so this program cannot run on this operating system, [It is recommended to upgrade to Windows 8.1](https://support.microsoft.com/windows/update-to-windows-8-1-from-windows-8-17fc54a7-a465-6b5a-c1a0-34140afd0669)
-- Windows Server 2008 R2 SP1
-	- Only version 1.x is available, 2.x is not supported at first, and it is recommended to upgrade to a higher version
 - Windows Server / Linux version without desktop GUI
 - Xbox or Windows Mobile / Phone